-- 2) In the box on the left, double-click the folder that contains the template that you want to edit.
-A list of all the templates contained in that folder appears underneath the folder name. - 3) Select the template that you want to edit. - 4) Click the Commands button and choose Edit from the dropdown menu. - 5) Edit the template just as you would any other document.
+- 1) From the main menu, choose File > Templates > Organize.
+The Template Management dialog opens (see Figure 49). - 2) In the box on the left, double-click the folder that contains the template that you want to edit.
+A list of all the templates contained in that folder appears underneath the folder name. - 3) Select the template that you want to edit. - 4) Click the Commands button and choose Edit from the drop-down menu. - 5) Edit the template just as you would any other document.
 To save your changes, choose File > Save from the main menu.